Spatio-temporal probabilistic forecast using MMAF-guided learning: Experiments

-In our experiments, we initialize the mean of the reference and posterior distributions to the zero vector, and initialize the covariance matrix of the posterior distribution to $\frac{1}{4} I_d$.
+In our experiments, we initialize the mean of the reference and posterior distributions to the zero vector, and initialize the covariance matrix of the posterior distribution to $\frac{1}{4} I_d$, where $I_d$ indicates the identity matrix of dimension $d \times d$.
 The covariance matrix of the reference distribution is \emph{validated} following the procedure described in Section \ref{choice_prior}.